-However, marketing innovation isn’t just about finding new unique channels and tactics to promote your offering but also the ability to find new markets and create new value propositions that others aren’t able to (or do not want to) provide.
+However, marketing innovation isn’t just about finding new unique channels and tactics to promote your offering but about finding new markets and creating new value propositions that others aren’t able to (or do not want to) provide.

 This can be done by launching your technology, product or business model in new unconventional places or by promoting your existing offering in a way it hasn’t been promoted before.

 Classic marketing innovations are such where an existing product is used to a whole new purpose and it provides a different value proposition for a completely new segment.